anuragrai63/KodeKloud-Engineer-2.0-100-Days-of-DevOps/L1/Day-21.md

-# Day 1: Creating a User with a Non-Interactive Shell
+# Day 21: Creating a Bare Git Repository

 ## Scenario

-The Nautilus development team has provided requirements to the DevOps team for a new application development project, specifically requesting the establishment of a Git repository.
-Follow the instructions below to create the Git repository on the Storage server in the Stratos DC:
+The Nautilus development team has requested that the DevOps team set up a Git repository for a new application development project.
+Follow the instructions below to install Git and create a bare repository as specified.

-Utilize yum to install the git package on the Storage Server.

-Create a bare repository named /opt/media.git (ensure exact name usage).

 ---

+## Tasks

+- **Install the Git package using `yum` on the Storage Server.**
+- **Create a bare repository named `/opt/media.git` (ensure the name matches exactly).**

+---

 ## Solution

-### 1. SSH into App Storage Server
+### 1. SSH into the Storage Server

 ```bash
 ssh natasha@ststor01